cschneid-the-elder/mapa/cobol/readme.md

                        takes precedence over the copyList option
      -copyList <arg>   name of a file containing a list of paths in which to locate copybooks
-     -file <arg>       name of a single file to process, takes precedence over the fileList option
+     -defList <arg>    name of a file containing a list of >>DEFINE statements for conditional compilation variables and their values -file <arg>       name of a single file to process, takes precedence over the fileList option
      -fileList <arg>   name of a file containing a list of files to process